 $198,087,212

-Henry (played by Ewan McGregor), Maria (Naomi Watts), and their three sons Simon (played by Oaklee Pendergast), Thomas (played by Samuel Joslin), and Lucas (played by Tom Holland) are vacationing at the Orchid Beach Resort in Khao Lak.
+Set in 2004, "The Impossible" follows a British family as they travel to Thailand to celebrate Christmas.
+Henry (Ewan McGregor), Maria (Naomi Watts), and their sons Simon (Oaklee Pendergast), Thomas (Samuel Joslin), and Lucas (Tom Holland) are enjoying a peaceful holiday at the Orchid Beach Resort in Khao Lak.

 AdventureBiographyDrama